What is Yoga?

 Which class is best if I am new to Yoga?

 Most of the Beginner classes are appropriate for those new to yoga.
-However if you have any pre-existing medical conditions or any questions at all please call us on 022 350 3891 or email email@example.com to discuss your individual needs/queries.
+However, if you are pregnant or have any pre-existing medical conditions or any questions at all please call us on 022 350 3891 or email firstname.lastname@example.org to discuss your individual needs/queries.

 Do I have to book to attend a Yoga class?

 No, you can just turn up!
-Check our Yoga class timetable and decide which class you would like to attend.
+Check our TIMETABLE https://taurangayoga.org.nz/calendar/ and decide which class you would like to attend.
 Arrive 10 to 15 minutes before start time to allow enough time to organise payment of your class or term fee with your Yoga Teacher, and to settle yourself on your mat before the class begins.

 What does my term fee cover?

-Once you pay your 12-week term fee you can attend as many classes (day or night) as you wish during that term.
+Once you register via the website and pay your 12-week term fee you become a TYC member and can attend as many classes (day or night) as you wish during that term-(to be safe-choose level appropriate classes). please read TYC etiquette Yoga Etiquette TYC Yoga Etiquette TYC 2022

-You are welcome to try any class.
-You may find it advantageous however to stay with the Beginner Classes until you become familiar with as many asanas (postures) as possible.
+You are welcome to try an Intermediate class after approx. 6mths to 1 year in beginners.
+This gives you time to become familiar with as many asanas (postures) as possible. in a safe manner.

 Is the centre open on Public Holidays?

-The centre may is generally closed on Public Holidays, and for a period over the Xmas New Year break -mid December to mid January.
+There may be some classes on Public Holidays but generally the centre is closed on Public Holidays and for a period over the Xmas New Year break -mid December to mid-January.